Another work in progress; any thoughts/feedback

 plasma also suggests lipoprotein oxidation may occur elsewhere, such as within

-sulfate, a transition metal mediating 1-electron oxidations 15.
-LDL oxidation induces many
+CuSO4), a transition metal mediating 1-electron oxidations 15.
+In turn, incubation of oxLDL with

-receptors 19.
-Further, unlike
+scavenger receptors 19.

-was cleared more quickly from plasma (T1/2=85.8 vs. 124mins) but
+latter was cleared more quickly from plasma (T1/2=85.8 vs. 124mins)

 carotid plaques (AHA type VI) were excised (at 24–72hrs) post-injection of